duglin/tools/demoscript/README.md

 - `--slowoutput` : When USESAVED is turned on, this will slow down the output from the commands - otherwise it could be too fast for some demos
 - `--pausetime=xx` : when using `--untilgrep` you can exit the loop by pressing any key.
-This wait `xx` seconds for a key before running the command again.
+This waits `xx` seconds for a key before running the command again.
   I usually use a sub-second value.

 Example: `doit echo hello world`